Intrinsic termination: Function

-The purpose function of intrinsic termination is to signal for the dissociation of the ternary elongation complex (TEC), ending the transcript.
-Intrinsic termination independent of the protein Rho, as opposed to Rho-dependent termination, where the bacterial Rho protein comes in and acts on the RNA polymerase, causing it to dissociate.
+The function of intrinsic termination is to signal for the dissociation of the ternary elongation complex (TEC), which ends transcription and releases RNA polymerase and its associated cofactors as well as the new RNA transcript.
+Intrinsic termination occurs independently of the protein Rho, in contrast to Rho-dependent termination, where the Rho protein must act on the RNA polymerase in order for it to dissociate from the transcription complex.
 Here, there is no extra protein and the transcript forms its own loop structure.
-Intrinsic termination thus regulates the level of transcription as well, determining how many Polymerase can transcribe a gene over a given period of time, and can help prevent interactions with neighboring chromosomes.
+Intrinsic termination thus regulates the level of transcription as well, determining how many polymerases can transcribe a gene over a given period of time, and can help prevent interactions with neighboring chromosomes.

 Regulation

 The process itself is regulated through both positive and negative termination factors, usually through modification of the hairpin structure.
-This is accomplished through interactions with single stranded RNA that corresponds to the upstream area of the loop, resulting in disruption of the termination process.
+This is accomplished through interactions with segments of the single-stranded RNA transcript that correspond to the upstream area of the loop, resulting in disruption of the termination process.
 Furthermore, there is some implication that the nut site may also contribute to regulation, as it is involved in recruitment of some critical components in the formation of the hairpin.

 Structure

-In intrinsic termination, the RNA transcript doubles back and base pairs with itself, creating an RNA stem-loop, or hairpin, structure.
+In intrinsic termination, self-complementary sequences within the RNA transcript cause it to double back and form base pairs with itself, creating an RNA stem-loop or hairpin structure.
 This structure is critical for the release of both the transcript and polymerase at the end of transcription.
-In living cells, the key components are the stable stem-loop itself, as well as the sequence of 6-8 uracil residues that follow it.
-The stem usually consists of 8-9 mostly guanine and cytosine (G-C) base pairs, and the loop consists of 4-8 residues.
+In living cells, the key components are the stable stem-loop itself, as well as the sequence of 6–8 uracil residues that follow it.
+The stem usually consists of 8–9 mostly guanine and cytosine (G–C) base pairs, and the loop consists of 4–8 residues.
 It is thought that the stem portion of the structure is essential for transcription termination, while the loop is not.
 This is suggested by the fact that termination can be achieved in non-native structures that do not include the loop.

-The stem portion of the hairpin is usually rich in G-C base pairs.
-G-C base pairs have significant base-stacking interactions, and can form three hydrogen bonds with each other, which makes them very thermodynamically favorable.
-Conversely, while the uracil-rich sequence that follows the hairpin is not always necessary for termination, it is hypothesized that the uracil-rich sequence aids in intrinsic termination because the U-A bond is not as strong as G-C bonds.
+The stem portion of the hairpin is usually rich in G–C base pairs.
+G–C base pairs have significant base-stacking interactions, and can form three hydrogen bonds with each other, which makes them very thermodynamically favorable.
+Conversely, while the uracil-rich sequence that follows the hairpin is not always necessary for termination, it is hypothesized that the uracil-rich sequence aids in intrinsic termination because the U–A bond is not as strong as G–C bonds.
 This inherent instability acts to kinetically favor the dissociation of the RNA transcript.